BONUS: An Excerpt from Chapter Ten

 “The same forces inspire those in charge of these developmental systems.”

-“Religion and politics have always been used to acquire and maintain control of resources– Especially human resources such as the military– A construct where human lives are exchanged for wealth and power.
+“Religion and politics have always been used to acquire and maintain control of resources– Especially human resources such as the military– An industrial complex where human lives are exchanged for wealth and power.
 All in the name of freedom and independence, of course.”

 “Such attitudes lead to devastating conflicts.”